TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 Our web site includes Social Media Features such as Facebook Like button and Google Plus.
 These Features may collect your IP address, which page you are visiting on your site, and may set a cookie to enable the Feature to function properly.
 Social Media Features are either hosted by a third party or hosted directly on our Site.
 Your interactions with these Features are governed by the privacy policy of the company providing them.

-This site uses the “Share This” widget where personal information is collected in the form of the invite-a-friend feature.
-This feature is used to send a one-time invite to the third party email address you entered through the widget.
-The personal information entered on this widget is subject to the privacy policy of the “Share This” widget.
-E-Insure shares no responsibility in regards to the personal information entered through the widget.

 Sharing

 Though we at E-Insure Services make every effort to preserve user privacy, we may need to disclose personal information when required by law wherein we have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order, or legal process served on our Web site and when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.
 In certain situations, E-Insure may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
-We occasionally share aggregated demographic information with current and prospective partners and advertisers.
 Such information is in aggregate form _only_, and is not linked to any personal information about our users.
 E-Insure users can opt to have their personal information shared with reputable third parties deemed by E-Insure to have products or services of specific interest to them.
 Although E-Insure exerts no control over what such third parties do with this information once it is shared, users may at any time opt out of _future_ sharing.
 E-Insure Services will personally notify users at any time we share their personal information with a third party. **E-Insure currently has no third-party information sharing arrangements.**

 We may provide your personal information to companies that provide services to help us with our business activities such as offering customer service.
 These companies are authorized to use your personal information only as necessary to provide these services to us.